Wong Nai Siong: Hundred Days reform

-In 1894, Wong's third brother was killed in the First Sino-Japanese War.
+In 1894, Wong's third brother, Wong Nai Muo (黃乃模), who served as the vice captain of the Chinese protected cruiser Zhiyuan, was killed in the First Sino-Japanese War.
 Believing that government incompetence and corruption had led to the downfall of his country, he met Kang Youwei in Beijing and participated in the Gongche Shangshu movement in 1895.
 In 1896, Wong founded the first modern Chinese newspaper called Fubao and advocated socio-political reform and education of the masses.
 In 1897, he once again sat for the Imperial Exam.
 In 1898 following the leading reformers of the hundred days' reform, Kang Youwei and Liang Qichao, Wong submitted eight memorials for the modernization of China.
 Wong's most well known memorial was 'petition for the Romanization of Chinese characters or Pinyin.
 Empress Dowager Cixi however, found these reforms far to radical and attempted to arrest the reformers and executed some of the leaders of the Reform.
 Wong was number eleventh on the list of wanted Imperials Criminals pursued by the Qing Imperial army.
 He managed to escape pursuit and returned to Fujian.